rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 from the safety standpoint and can be used to achieve all kinds of interesting guarantees.
 Things get really very interesting in the puzzle building department with the addition of dependent types[^idris].

-[^idris]: [TDD in Idris]() book contains some very interesting and accessible examples of monadic computations in dependently typed setting.
+[^idris]: [_add_blank_target TDD in Idris]() book contains some very interesting and accessible examples of monadic computations in dependently typed setting.

 Monads allow for very imperative code.
 However, this requires some syntax sugar that the programming language needs to offer.
 This is called _do notation_ in several languages or _for comprehension_ in Scala.
 TS does not offer it.
 That makes monadic computing far less accessible.

+[_add_blank_target _fp-ts_]() library provides support for monads and other functional types in TS.
+Thumbs up to all developers who use it or work on _fp-ts_.
-I am not using monadic computing in my TS project (even though Haskell development is my main job function).
+I am not using _fp-ts_ in my TS project (even though Haskell development is my main job function).
 Each project needs to decide on the level of abstraction it allows to make developers working in it productive.

-[_fp-ts_]() library provides support for monads and other functional types in TS.
-Thumbs up to all developers who use it or work on _fp-ts_.

 ## About Correctness

 This series is not about formal verification, types and correctness could be its own blog (or book) series, one I am not qualified to write.
 I will only point out that, gradual typing or not, in TS correctness and soundness are a baby thrown with the bath water.
-A programming language could do a lot of code generation and optimization if it can assume certain things are true.
-Soudness is needed for these assumptions to hold water.
-These goals may be too ambitious in a gradually typed setup.

-However, making things conceptually easy at the cost of correctness (e.g. incorrect variance, unclear narrowing semantics in TS) should not be on the table.
+Making things conceptually easy at the cost of correctness (e.g. incorrect variance, unclear narrowing semantics in TS) should not be on the table.

+Subtle falsehoods can sometimes be more concerning than the obvious once.
+Here is a coding challenge for a dedicated reader.
+There is a common belief that compilation flags like `strictNullChecks` prevent escaped `null` and `undefined`.
+Exploit incorrect variance in TS to create a partial function that has a return type `number` but returns `undefined` for some input parameters.

 ## About Maintainability

-Considering who is still reading this, I am preaching to the quire.
+Considering who is still reading this, I am preaching to the quire so I will keep this short.
+Clearly all the points we made so far are related to maintainability.
+My favorite definition of high code quality is low maintenance cost.
+Everything else subjective.
-Software, like houses, need a solid foundation.
-You cannot divorce maintenance cost from [correctness]() and [safety]().
-I attribute this quote to Paul Phillips (former Scala compiler contributor).
-The quote is from memory:

-> "Nothing here is obviously wrong.
-What is wrong is not obvious."

-Are not obvious bugs that are less frequent and affect fewer users less costly?

 It is well known that types can prevent trivial errors (like using a string instead of object).
 It is hard to catch all such cases in tests and they do show up in production.
 This is the reasons, I believe, TS is used in most of its projects.

-Types simplify refactoring.
-Good type design makes refactoring process very safe.
-Developers can come to TS for trivial type safety and can discover other benefits, like a much safer refactoring process.
+Let me point out a less trivial bit.
 Types can simplify adding new functionality.
-If you think about app as a big union type of various requirements (this is oversimplification but let me keep going), then adding handling of a new piece of functionality to that union could give you compilation errors unless you fix all the relevant places.
-Think about TS-s [`switch`]() or
+If you think about the app as a big union type of various requirements (this is oversimplification but let me keep going), then adding handling of a new piece of functionality to that union could give you compilation errors unless you fix all the relevant places.
+Think about TS-s [_add_blank_target `switch`]() or
-[_ts-pattern_]() library exhaustive checks[^product].
+[_add_blank_target _ts-pattern_]() library exhaustive checks[^product].

 [^product]: It is good to note that this safety is unique to union types, you will not get the same safety when adding a property to an object.
 It is interesting and telling that the industry is adding co-product types to programming